 The Kuroda family ruled for 12 generations and over 270 years.
 In 1871, the castle was decommissioned and most of the buildings were disassembled or moved.

-not personally visited.
-The above picture is of the extant Minami Tamon Yagura, an Important Cutural Property.
-The picture was donated by <a href="http://www.kumin.ne.jp/dmogrady/index.html">Japanese Castle Explorer</a>
+The above picture is of the extant Minami Tamon Yagura, an Important Cutural Property, donated by KyushuDan of Japanese Castle Explorer.

 Fukuoka Castle is a major Edo period hirayamajiro (hilltop-flatland) castle site in Kyūshū; in fact it was the greatest castle in that region in its day.
 Ruins include mizubori (water moats), including the Ôhori lake; (lots of) ishigaki (stone-piled ramparts), including the tenshudai (donjon platform); dorui (earthen embankments); and both extant and reconstructed castle structures.

 The Kinen-yagura (Prayer Turret), so-called because its positioning in the northeast guarded the kimon (demon gate), a spiritual dimension through which ill things could pass unless properly warded off, was inexplicably MISSING when I visited.
 Restorative work is being carried out on the ramparts below it so for the duration of that time the yagura has gone into storage.
 I wish to re-visit Fukuokajō after it comes back.